 TeRra Han (한테라, 韓泰來) Han TeRra is widely recognized as a TeRra virtuoso and inventor.
-She was a child prodigy was performing by age 6.
+She is a classical musician, was a child prodigy performing by age 6.
 She was a child prodigy was performing by age 6.
 She began her training in the Western classical music and the Korean traditional performing arts, including singing and dancing, at the age of 4.
 Furthermore, Ms. Han has studied other Eastern zither traditions including the Japanese koto, the Chinese guzheng, and North Korea’s music represented in China.
 She has released more than 10 solo albums and numerous chamber and orchestra recordings.

 Ms. Han is the first grantee of Blanchette Rockefeller Fund of kayageum, Asian Cultural Council in New York.
 TeRra had debut stage at the Carnegie Hall as the youngest Korean traditional musicians of a few who ever had a recital and TeRra was admitted voting member of the Grammy Awards as few Asian traditional musicians by the Recording Academy in USA.